khaors/geocompr/main.md

 Since we are requesting 100 repetitions this leads to a total of 125,000 models.
 This is computationally quite demanding even with the small dataset used here.
 So before starting the actual resampling it would be wise to reduce runtime with the help of a parallelization approach.
-In general, multicore processing is easier on Linux than on Windows systems.
+In general, multicore processing is easier on Unix-based systems than on Windows systems.
 In fact, cloud computing is usually done and developed on Linux servers.
-Therefore, we will present how to do nested cross-validation using a parallelization approach working only under Linux-based systems.^[Note also that the `mc.set.seeds` parameter used later on is only available on Unix-based systems].
+Therefore, we will present how to do nested cross-validation using a parallelization approach working only under Unix-based systems.^[Note also that the `mc.set.seeds` parameter used later on is only available on Unix-based systems].
 Windows users have at least three options:

-1. Run the resampling without parallelizing it though this might take a while.
+1. Run the resampling without parallelizing it though this will take most likely more than half a day.
 2. Install a virtual machine (e.g. [Oracle VirtualBox](https://www.virtualbox.org/)) to reproduce the parallelization code.
 3. Connect remotely to a Linux-Server (which is what we have done).
 Of course, this also implies that R and all related packages are installed on the server.

 Before starting the parallelization, we make sure that the processing continues even if one of the models throws an error by setting `on.learner.error` to `warn`.
-This is quite handy since you really want to avoid that the processing stops just because of one failed model after you have run a server at full capacity for several days.
+This is quite handy since we really want to avoid that the processing stops just because of one failed model after running a server at full capacity for several days.
-To inspect the failed models after the processing has completed we dump them.
+To inspect the failed models once the processing is completed, we dump them.

 ```r